I want to attend! What do I do first?

-The Academy accepts students from a wide span of experience.
+The Academy accepts attendees from a wide span of experience.
 While technical application is critical to becoming a great illustrator, we believe the Academy can be an invaluable experience for beginners to advanced illustrators.
-The information is relevant to the industry and is designed to guide and assist students in building careers.
-Sometime, our most ambitious and dedicated students are the most successful attendees, despite their lack of experience.
+The information is relevant to the industry and is designed to guide and assist attendees in building careers.
+Sometime, our most ambitious and dedicated artists are the most successful attendees, despite their lack of experience.
 If you're ready to work hard and illustrate your heart out, this program is for you.

 I am a beginner artist.
 Is the Illustration Academy right for me?